ottohh/bachelor-s-thesis/README.md

 calculate_coordinates_aruco.py was used as a demo in the seminar to show people what pose estimation does.
 The cube follows the camera movement.

 create_marker.py and calibrate_camera.py were used for marker creation and camera calibration.

+record_video.py is for recording .avi video where the camera settings, such as focal length, do not automatically change during the recording.